An official plan is a policy document that guides decision-making on land use, development and resource management.

 ||||||||||||||||||||||||||||||

 View the timeline below for a history of key dates for the new Official Plan project.
-For more information or additional documents, contact the Policy and Community team.
+For more information or additional documents, contact Community Planning using the information on this page.

 |